Game Effects

 Dodge

 This declaration indicates that the character has completely avoided the effect that struck the player.
 It represents the character's ability to move extremely rapidly to avoid an effect that otherwise would have landed.
+A Dodge cannot be used to avoid a trap (i.e an Artificer Rapid Trap or other Triggered effect).

 Dodge is a Defensive Maneuver.
 A character is not required to actively wield a weapon or Shield in order to use it.
 Dodge can also be used to take an incoming attack for another character.
 As long as the intended target is within five (5) feet (or "fist bump distance") of the character with the Dodge skill, the character may call “Dodge – Block” and make themselves the target of the attack instead.
 An attack blocked in this manner is assumed to strike the character’s torso.